best-practicers/reviews/reviews/ethblock.art/documentation.md

 ## File Review
 ### `README.md`
 * Overall, readme is quite useful.
-* In BArt section, supplyPerBlock and supplyPerStyle misspelling of 'giver', should be 'given'?
+* In BArt section, supplyPerBlock and supplyPerStyle misspelling of `giver`, should be `given`?
-* In BArt section, artToValue misspelling of 'calculatin' should be 'calculating'
+* In BArt section, artToValue misspelling of `calculatin` should be `calculating`
-* In BFactory, for the last 3 variable names in Store, make them consistent with the contract, i.e. in the contract they go by initials 'scfb', 'psfb', 'asl'
+* In BFactorysection , for the last 3 variable names in Store, make them consistent with the contract, i.e. in the contract they go by initials `scfb`, `psfb`, `asl`
+* Flow charts
+    * Helpful with outlining structure / functionality
-* I like the flow charts, how the arrows are laid out in the Contracts flow chart could be less hectic.
+    * Arrows in `Contracts` chart could be less hectic
+    * `Contracts` chart missing functions

 ---
 ### `contracts/`
 #### `BArt.sol`